dili021/Awesome-Microverse-Student-Articles/README.md

 To contribute to this repo you need to:

 Write a quality article and publish it online.
 It doesn't necessarily need to be completely technical, but do make it related to either programming in general or your journey at microverse.
-How it has affected you, your family, your career, motivation, English etc. Anything that stems from "Hey, I'm gonna join Microverse/become a programmer!"
+How it has affected you, your family, your career, motivation, English etc. Anything that stems from "Hey, I'm gonna join Microverse &| become a programmer!"

 When your article is published, there are two ways you can upload it:

-- You can fork the repo and create a pull request with it.
+- You can fork the repo and create a pull request with it || You can send it to microverse.students.blog@gmail.com
 - Remember to add your username and your github profile like this: `[Your Name](www.github.com/yourname)`

-You can send it to microverse.students.blog@gmail.com